lamideag/kotlin-script-problem/README.md

-# Problem with JSR233 kotlin scripts
+# Problem with JSR233 kotlin scripts invoking other scripts

-The test program is [ScriptExample.kt](src/main/kotlin/ScriptExample.kt) It evals a script, which in turn evals a second script.
+The test program is [ScriptExample.kt](src/main/kotlin/ScriptExample.kt)

+The program evals an initial script, which in turn evals a second script.

 Everything works fine in kotlin 1.4.10, but I am seeing problems with 1.4.20.